Phone888.995.7575

 Was the last Southern Colonial-style home you saw in “Gone With the Wind”?
 Not surprising, since the iconic, boxy, colonnaded genre of architecture is far outnumbered in Southern California by tract, Mid-Century Modern, bungalow, Spanish Colonial, and even Victorian homes.
 (Perhaps ironic, too, since the Colonial-style mansion of Tara was built and filmed on a Hollywood studio lot.)

-There are enclaves of Colonials around SoCal, notably in L.A.’s Hancock Park neighborhood, Glendale, Toluca Lake, and Coronado.
-So owning one is not out of the question.
-Working with a great real estate agent is the first step to locating a Southern Colonial on the market.
+There are enclaves of Southern Colonial homes around SoCal, notably in L.A.’s Hancock Park neighborhood, Glendale, Toluca Lake, and Coronado.
+So owning a Southern Colonial style home is not out of the question.
+Working with a great real estate agent is the first step to locating a Southern Colonial style home on the market.
 Just make sure you know what kind of house you might be living in.
-In addition to older Colonials that may or may not have been renovated, some newer homes have been built to look like the real thing.
+In addition to older Southern Colonial homes that may or may not have been renovated, some newer homes in the United States have been built to look like the real thing.

 What defines the Southern Colonial architectural style?